Indian job market grows 57 pc annually in Sept ahead of festive season: Naukri JobSpeak | Business

 - India

-The Naukri JobSpeak is a monthly Index that calculates and records hiring activity based on the job listings on Naukri.com website month on month.
+The Naukri JobSpeak is a monthly Index that calculates and records hiring activity based on the job listings on the Naukri.com website month on month.
 The objective of Naukri JobSpeak is to measure the hiring activity in various industries, cities, and experience levels.

-Year-on-year, most sectors showcased significant annual growth, led by IT (138 per cent) and hospitality (+82 per cent).
+Year on year, most sectors showcased significant annual growth, led by IT (138 percent) and hospitality (+82 percent).

-''The recent wave of digital transformation among Indian organisations continues to generate demand for tech professionals.
-YoY hiring in the IT-software/software services sector has grown by 138 per cent in September 2021.
+''The recent wave of digital transformation among Indian organizations continues to generate demand for tech professionals.
+YoY hiring in the IT-software/software services sector has grown by 138 percent in September 2021.

 ''The continuous positive growth of the IT-software/software services sector has enabled major IT hubs to outperform other cities in the annual growth charts," it said.